MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    > [!div class="mx-imgBorder"]
    > ![Select trigger](media/how-to-flow-8.PNG)

 4. Add the following JSON code in the **Request Body JSON Schema** box.
 The code specifies that the flow expects an email address to receive one string input parameter.
+Then select **New Step**.

     ``` JSON
         {